bfad/rope/docs/source/user_guide/create_and_run.rst

    $> cd ~/projects/do_list
    $> rope s

-This starts the built-in web server and loads up your Rope application.
+This starts the built-in web server and loads your Rope application.
 While this web server is suitable for development work, you should look into deploying your application with a dedicated web server such as Apache or Nginx.
 (See the instructions on :doc:`deploying Rope applications <deploy>` for details.)